 h-indexes were calculated within the five-year interval both before and after the year when appointed as a new PI, and when promoted to full professor, generating up to four h-indexes for each individual.
 The duration of five years was determined in our study because it is commonly used to evaluate the most recent academic performance both for hiring a new PI and for promotion to full professor.
 The year of appointment as a new PI and promotion to full professor was considered as of the performance before getting a job or promotion, respectively.
-For example, a new PI who started the position in 2010 would have a h-index measured for publications between 2006 and 2010 (i.e., before), and another h-index measured for publications between 2011 and 2015 (i.e., after).
+For example, a new PI who started the position in 2010 would have an h-index measured for publications between 2006 and 2010 (i.e., before), and another h-index measured for publications between 2011 and 2015 (i.e., after).
 The rationale here is that publications appearing in the year of new appointment and promotion most likely contributed to evaluation of academic performance prior to successful application and promotion as published papers or manuscripts ‘accepted’ or ‘in press’.
 We did not consider ‘after’ h-indexes for PIs who had got a job or had been promoted to full professors less than five years so that all performances had the same duration to compare with.

 Statistical analysis

 Analysis of academic performance.
-To evaluate if expectations of academic performance have risen over time, we analyzed the h-indexes prior to starting as a new PI, with PhD university location (i.e., whether a PhD was obtained from a Taiwanese university), PhD university ranking, gender, and their interaction with the year when started as a new PI as explanatory factors/covariates.
+To evaluate if expectations of academic performance have risen over time, we analyzed the h-indexes prior to starting as a new PI, with PhD university location (i.e., whether the PhD degree was obtained from a Taiwanese university), PhD university ranking, gender, and their interaction with the year when started as a new PI as explanatory factors/covariates.
 Likewise, the academic performance prior to promotion to full professor was analyzed in a similar manner, with the year started as a new PI replaced by the year promoted to full professor.
 In all models, we included the Department nested within the University as a random effect.

 Analysis of the duration required for becoming a PI or promotion.
-We analyze the duration required for becoming a new PI after obtaining a PhD by including PhD university location, PhD university ranking, gender, academic performance, and their interaction with the year started as a new PI as explanatory factors/covariates.
-The duration required for promotion to full professor was analyzed in similar model but the year of promotion was used instead.
+We analyzed the duration required for becoming a new PI after obtaining a PhD by including PhD university location, PhD university ranking, gender, academic performance, and their interactions with the year started as a new PI as explanatory factors/covariates.
+The duration required for promotion to full professor was analyzed in a similar model but the year of promotion was used instead.
 We included the Department nested within the University as a random effect.

 Analysis of change in academic performance.
 To compare performance before and after becoming a new PI, we analyzed h-indexes in a five-year duration before and after becoming a new PI.
-We included explanatory factors/covariates PhD university location, PhD university ranking, gender, the timing when h-indexes were measured (i.e., before vs. after), and their interaction with the year started as a new PI.
-In addition to the Department nested within the University, we included a second random effect the individual ID since each PI could be repeatedly sampled both before and after becoming a new PI.
+We included PhD university location, PhD university ranking, gender, the timing when h-indexes were measured (i.e., before vs. after) as explanatory factors/covariates, and their interactions with the year started as a new PI.
+In addition to the Department nested within the University, we included the individual ID as a second random effect since each PI could be repeatedly sampled both before and after becoming a new PI.